gignupg/Movie-Subtitles/README.md

 ## Contributing

 Movie Subtitles is an open-source project.
-If you have any ideas for improvement, find a bug, or want to contribute in some other way, you're welcome to do so!
+If you have any ideas for improvement, found a bug, or want to contribute in some other way, you're welcome to do so!

 ## Credits